chenxingqiang/secret-learn/doc/developers/develop.rst

 estimators.
 That's why meta-estimators such as :class:`~model_selection.GridSearchCV` create a copy of the given estimator before modifying it.

-However, in jax-sklearn, when we copy an estimator, we get an unfitted estimator where only the constructor arguments are copied (with some exceptions, e.g. attributes related to certain internal machinery such as metadata routing).
+However, in secret-learn, when we copy an estimator, we get an unfitted estimator where only the constructor arguments are copied (with some exceptions, e.g. attributes related to certain internal machinery such as metadata routing).